 Each year rising sophomores who have done exceptionally well academically are invited to apply for seats in the Monroe Scholars Program.
-Once spring grades have been posted, the Charles Center staff sends emails and to the W&M email addresses of eligible students.
-In 2013 we issued invitations to students with GPAs of 3.8 and above.
+Once spring grades have been posted, the Charles Center staff sends emails to the W&M email addresses of eligible students.
+In 2014 we issued invitations to students with GPAs of 3.89 and above.

 The number of new Monroes admitted depend on the number of Monroes already in the class who were admitted to the program as freshmen.
-Emails were sent out to the students invited to apply for 35 seats in the class of 2016 on July 1, 2013.
-Applications from invited students are due by 12 p.m. on Wednesday November 6, 2013.
+Emails were sent out to the students invited to apply for 25 seats in the class of 2017 in mid-June, 2014.
+Applications from invited students are due by 12 p.m. on Wednesday November 5, 2014.

 Students named Monroe Scholars as sophomores enjoy all of the upperclass benefits of the program, such as participation in the Monroe Speaker series with faculty and visiting speakers, the opportunity to tutor at Matthew Whaley, and $3,000 in summer funding for a summer research project.

 - an unofficial transcript

 - a letter of support of your proposed project from your project advisor